blinklabs-io/docs/src/content/docs/guides/nview/quick-start-overview.md

 nview is a local monitoring tool for a Cardano Node (cardano-node) meant to complement remote monitoring tools by providing a local view of a running node from the command line.
 It is a TUI (terminal user interface) designed to fit most screens.

 Simply download the nview binary file from blinklabs.io on to your node server.
-Run in server command line.
+Then run nview in the server command line.
 It's that simple to use and you will get motioring right out of the box!

 ***